 For many people, especially those of us who live in rural communities, Amazon offers an easy way to get what we need, from clothing to electronics to groceries.

-But no matter how awesome it is to save money shopping on Amazon, getting stuff for free is even better.
+As awesome as it is to save money shopping on Amazon, getting stuff for free is even better.

 How to Get Free Stuff From Amazon

 Who doesn’t love free stuff?
-Here are 11 freebies you can get from the online retailer.
+Here are our favorite freebies you can get from the online retailer.

 1. Free Albums